BerniceTran/Grocery-List-Management/GroupProject/Docs/DesignDocumentTemplate.md

 *Describe any constraints on the system that have a significant impact on the design of the system.*

+The budget and time constraints imposed for the creation of the design could have caused a flaw somewhere that might have been overlooked.
+As it stands however, the only constraints for the system are the platform to which the design is to be serving -which is the Android platform- and the implementation of the database that will be used with the software itself.

 ### 1.3 System Environment

 *Describe the hardware and software that the system must operate in and interact with.*